khairulislam/dinov2/README.md

 ## Installation

+**Note**: I am using the latest pytorch environment.
+Hence modified the requirement.txt file.
+If you want to follwo the original, please use the main branch.

 The training and evaluation code requires PyTorch 2.0 and [xFormers](https://github.com/facebookresearch/xformers) 0.0.18 as well as a number of other 3rd party packages.
 Note that the code has only been tested with the specified versions and also expects a Linux environment.
 To setup all the required dependencies for training and evaluation, please follow the instructions below:

 *[conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html)* **(Recommended)** - Clone the repository and then create and activate a `dinov2` conda environment using the provided environment definition: